Mrs Dalloway: Style

 In Mrs Dalloway, all of the action, aside from the flashbacks, takes place on a day in "the middle of June" of 1923.
 It is an example of stream of consciousness storytelling: every scene closely tracks the momentary thoughts of a particular character.
 Woolf blurs the distinction between direct and indirect speech throughout the novel, freely alternating her mode of narration between omniscient description, indirect interior monologue, and soliloquy.
 The narration follows at least twenty characters in this way, but the bulk of the novel is spent with Clarissa Dalloway, Peter Walsh, and Septimus Smith.

 Woolf laid out some of her literary goals with the characters of Mrs Dalloway while still working on the novel.
 A year before its publication, she gave a talk at Cambridge University called "Character in Fiction", revised and retitled later that year as "Mr. Bennett and Mrs. Brown".

-Comparisons with Joyce's Ulysses

 Mrs Dalloway is commonly thought to be a response to James Joyce's Ulysses.
 Both novels use the stream of consciousness technique to follow the thoughts of two characters, one older and one younger, during one day in a bustling city.
 Woolf herself, writing in 1928, denied any deliberate "method" to the book, saying instead that the structure came about "without any conscious direction".
-In her essay "Modern Fiction", Woolf praised Ulysses, writing of the chapter set at the cemetery ("Hades") that, "on a first reading at any rate, it is difficult not to acclaim a masterpiece".
-However, Woolf's private writings throughout her first reading of Ulysses abound in hostile criticisms, as in this passage: